 Solarflare network adapters, together with SolarCapture software, can capture packets from the network at very high bandwidths and packet rates.
+Users should appreciate the difference between capturing line-rate to memory and being able to sustain that high rate of capture to disk.
+Refer to Capture performance on page 87.

-Packet capture to disk involves the following separate steps:
+Packet capture to disk involves the following separate tasks: